mayasingh2711/hello-World/README.md

+WELCOME

 # hello-World

-# this is my learning repo for github
+# This is my new repository for github.

-# No Pull request accepted
+# No Pull request accepted in this repo

 ##Learning github for Hacktober Fest